+Leq'á:mel First Nation has signed a Framework Agreement under the First Nations Land Management Act (FNLMRC 2021).
 Leq'á:mel First Nation signed a Forest and Range Consultation and Revenue Sharing Agreement in 2017 and signed a forest agreement in 2005.